Skip to content

 This section describes the built-in functions provided for use in the DSL that do not need to be explicitly imported.

-Some of the built-ins have exlamation marks at the end; e.g. assert! -- exclamation marks in DSLX indicate built-in functions that have special facilities that normal functions are not capable of.
+Some of the built-ins have exclamation marks at the end; e.g. assert! -- exclamation marks in DSLX indicate built-in functions that have special facilities that normal functions are not capable of.
 This is intended to help the user discern when they're calling "something that will behave like a normal function" versus "something that has special abilities beyond normal functions, e.g. special side-effects".

-NOTE: A brief note on "Parallel Primitives": the DSL is expected to grow additional support for use of high-level parallel primitives over time, adding operators for order-insensitive reductions, scans, groupings, and similar.
+A brief note on "Parallel Primitives": the DSL is expected to grow additional support for use of high-level parallel primitives over time, adding operators for order-insensitive reductions, scans, groupings, and similar.
 By making these operations known to the compiler in their high level form, we potentially enable optimizations and analyses on their higher level ("lifted") form.
 As of now, map is the sole parallel-primitive-oriented built-in.

 array_size